iortiz-splunk/observability-workshop/content/en/ninja-workshops/14-AppDynamics-Workshop/1-application-performance-monitoring/_index.md

 ---

 ## Objectives
 In this Lab you learn how to use AppDynamics to monitor the health of your application services.
-You will need to complete this lab first before you start the other labs in this PoV Playbook.
+You will need to complete this lab first before you start the other labs in this Workshop.

 When you have completed this lab, you will be able to: